DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Charts/PieSeries/Descriptions/Charts-PieSeries-PieDonut.md

 * [Diameter](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPieChart-1.Diameter)
 * [MinDiameter](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPieChart-1.MinDiameter)

-In this demo, use the UI elements at the module’s header to change a Donut chart’s diameter and inner diameter.
+In this demo, use the UI elements at the module's header to change a Donut chart's diameter and inner diameter.
 You can also change the position of chart labels or hide them.